mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 Another aspect of GA is supporting the evolutionary concept of “survival of the fittest”: by using the fitness function we will preferentially “breed” chromosomes with higher fitness values.

 It is interesting to compare how GAs are trained with how we train neural networks (see the next chapter on [Neural Networks](#neural-networks)).
-We need to manually “supervise” the training process: for GAs we need to supply a fitness function and for of the neural network models used in the chapter [Neural Networks](#neural-networks) we need to supply training data with desired sample outputs for sample inputs.
+We need to manually “supervise” the training process: for GAs we need to supply a fitness function.
+For of the neural network models used in the chapter [Neural Networks](#neural-networks) we supply training data with desired sample outputs for sample inputs.

 ## Theory

 GAs are typically used to search very large and usually very high dimensional search spaces.
 If we want to find a solution as a single point in an **N** dimensional space where a fitness function has a near maximum value, then we have **N** parameters to encode in each chromosome.
 In this chapter we will be solving a simple problem in which we only need to encode a single number (a floating point number for this example) in each chromosome.
 We are effectively downsampling a floating point number to an integer and the bit representation of the integer is a chromosome.
-Using a GA toolkit, like the one developed in a later section, requires two problem-specific customizations:
+Using a GA toolkit like the one developed in a later section, requires two problem-specific customizations:

 -   Characterize the search space by a set of parameters that can be encoded in a chromosome (more on this later).
 GAs work with the coding of a parameter set, not the parameters themselves (*Genetic
     Algorithms in Search, Optimization, and Machine Learning*, David Goldberg, 1989).